theupdateframework/pep-maximum-security-model/README.rst

 Producing Consistent Snapshots
 ------------------------------

-Given a project, PyPI is responsible for updating, depending on the project, either the claimed, recently-claimed or unclaimed metadata as well as associated delegated targets metadata.
+PyPI is responsible for updating, depending on the project, either the claimed, recently-claimed, or unclaimed metadata as well as associated delegated targets [LV: should this be targets' ? if yes, then later instances should also be changed. if not, this is the only comment made about this potential edit] metadata.
 Every project MUST upload its set of metadata and targets in a single transaction.
-The uploaded set of files is called the "project transaction".
-How PyPI MAY validate the files in a project transaction is discussed in a later section.
-For now, the focus is on how PyPI will respond to a project transaction.
+The uploaded set of files is called the "project transaction."
+How PyPI MAY validate files in a project transaction is discussed in a later section.
+The focus of this section is on how PyPI will respond to a project transaction.

 Every metadata and target file MUST include in its filename the `hex digest`__